plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

  </property>
 ```

-- Search for any left-overs of `collective.dexteritytextindexer` in your code and replace it.
+- Search for any leftovers of `collective.dexteritytextindexer` in your code and replace it.

-The inline upgrade to Plone will replace the two versions of the old behavior with the new one in all content types.
+The in-place upgrade to Plone will replace the two versions of the old behavior with the new one in all content types.

 ```{seealso}
 [plone/Products.CMFPlone issue #2780](https://github.com/plone/Products.CMFPlone/issues/2780)